paulej/perc-framework/draft-jones-perc-private-media-framework.md

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [@!RFC2119] when they appear in ALL CAPS.
 These words may also appear in this document in lower case as plain English words, absent their normative meanings.

-This solution framework uses the following terms:
+This solution framework uses the following terms or conventions:

-Endpoint:  An RTP terminating entity that terminates the end-to-end (E2E) security context.
-This may include user endpoints, gateways, MCUs and more that are considered a PERC Trusted Element in any given deployment.
+Endpoint:  An RTP flow terminating entity that also terminates the end-to-end (E2E) security context.
+This may include user endpoints, gateways, MCUs and more that are in a trusted domain for given deployment.

-MDD:  Media Distribution Device - An RTP middlebox that is not allowed to be part of end-to-end security context.
-It may operate according to any of the RTP topologies (NOTE: add reference I-D.ietf-avtcore-rtp-topologies-update) per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media and have limits on what RTP header fields can be altered.
+MDD:  Media Distribution Device - An RTP middlebox that is not allowed to be part of end-to-end media security.
+It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media and having limits on what RTP header fields can be altered.

 KMF:  An entity that is a logical function passes end-to-end key material to endpoints.
 The KMF might be co-resident with another entity trusted with E2E key material.

-PERC Trusted Elements:  Endpoint and KMF  (NOTE: elaborate more)

-PERC Untrusted Elements:   MDD, Call Processing, Third Parties (NOTE: elaborate more)
+Conference: Any session with two or more participants, via trusted endpoints, exchanging RTP flows through one or more MDDs.

-Third Party:  Any entity that is not an Endpoint, MDD, KMF or Call Processing entity (NOTE: elaborate more)
+Third Party:  Any entity that is not an Endpoint, MDD, KMF or Call Processing entity (EDITOR NOTE: elaborate more)

-# PERC Trust Model
+# PERC Entities and Trust Model

-The architectural model described in this framework document enables MDDs to be hosted in domains, such as in a cloud conferencing provider facility, where the trustworthiness is below the level needed to have the privacy of conference's media transmitted compromised.
-The MDDs and supporting infrastructure in such a domain are still trusted with reliably connecting the participants together in a conference, but not trusted with key material needed to decrypyt any of the participant's media.
-This has the benefit of protecting the confidentiality of participant's media in the case of attacks on those MDD, for example.

-From the PERC model system perspective, entities in lower trustworthiness domains will simply be referred to as Unstrusted from this point forward.
-This does not mean that they are completely untrusted; it only means that they are not trusted with media decryption.

-From the PERC model system perspective, entities considered trusted (Refer to (#fig-trustmodel)) can be in possession of the E2E media encryption key(s) for a past, current, or potentially future conference (or portion thereof) used to protect media content.
-In the general case, only the endpoint and an associated key management function needs to be trusted.
+The following diagram depicts the trust relationships, direct or indirect, between entities described in the subsequent sub-sections.
+Note that this these entities may be co-located or further divided into multiple, separate physical devices.

-Please note that some elements classified as untrusted in the simple, example case used in this document may be considered trusted in some deployments.
-One example might be a gateway, traditional media server or other MDD in a trusted environment connecting endpoints via cascade link in to a private media conference.
-This document does not preclude such deployment combinations, but will keep the definitions and examples focused by only using the the simple, general case.
+Please note that some entities classified as untrusted in the simple, general deployment scenario used most commonly in this document may be considered trusted in other deployments.
+This document does not preclude such scenarios, but will keep the definitions and examples focused by only using the the simple, most general deployment case.

-Each of the elements discussed below has a direct or indirect relationship with each other.
-The following diagram depicts the trust relationships described in the following sub-sections and the media or signaling interfaces that exist between them, showing the trusted elements on the left and untrusted elements on the right.
-Note that this is a functional diagram and elements may be co-located or further divided into multiple separate physical entities.
-Further, it is not necessary that every interface exist between all elements, such as both an interface from the endpoint and call processing function to a key management function, though both are possible options.

 {#fig-trustmodel align="center"}
 ```

-                       |
                        |
    +----------+        |       +-----------------+
    | Endpoint |        |       | Call Processing |